Organising your home, How To Organise Your Kitchen Like A Professional .

 - I mixing bowl

 - I salad bowl

 - I collinder

-Because even though I have quite a lot of gadgets and a limited storage, everything is neat and tidy and can be found easily.
-The kitchen counters are totally clutter free and only have the kettle on top , unless my other half has been using the kitchen!
+Because even though I have quite a lot of gadgets and limited storage, everything is neat and tidy and is easy to find.
+The kitchen counters totally clutter free and only have the kettle on top, unless my other half has been using the kitchen!

 How To Organise Your Kitchen.